k0psutin/TiraLabra/docs/week1.md

 ## What should I do next

-Next I will implement A\*, JPS and IDA\* algorithms using the standard Java data structures and try to utilize them for finding a path on an image.
+Next I will implement A\* and JPS algorithms using the standard Java data structures and try to utilize them for finding a path on an image.
+I will also implement IDA\* this week if i have time.